aoterolorenzo/AOCryptobot/README.md

 # Signal Trader Mode

-From the 07 APR 2020 merges, Market Maker mode are now combined with a Signal Trader mode.
+From 07 APR 2020, Market Maker mode are now combined with a Signal Trader mode.

 #### Technical indicators